yellowww/yellowww/README.md

 <h1>Hello, this is yellowww<h1>

-<h3>I'm a highschool freshman and fell in love with programming over 3 years ago.<h3>
+<h3>I'm a highschool freshman who has been programming for about 4 years now.<h3>

 <h4> I do have a website, but it really sucks right now.
 I should have a much better one up sometime and I will post it here.<h4>